wangyc82/DeepDRK/README.md

 # Introduction

 Accurately predicting the response of a cancer patient to a therapeutic agent is core goal of precision oncology.
 Among various obstacles hindering clinical translation, the lack of effective multimodal and multi-source data integration methods has become a bottleneck.
-DeepDR provides a systematic way to predict drug response from different resources, diverse cancer types, and various chemical compounds, based on kernel-based integration of multi-source data from genomics, transcriptomics, epigenomics, and chemical properties of compounds.
+DeepDR provides a systematic way to predict drug response from different resources, diverse cancer types, and various chemical compounds, based on kernel-based integration of multi-source data from genomics, transcriptomics, epigenomics, and chemical properties and previously reported target protein of compounds.

 # Usage